DIBYA9/RestroProcure/README.md

 ### Model

-* gemini-2.5-flash-preview
+gemini-2.5-flash-preview

-Selected for strong reasoning performance and cost efficiency during development and hackathon usage.
+Chosen for strong reasoning performance, low latency, and cost efficiency suitable for free-tier development and hackathons.

+---

-### Prompt Engineering Strategy
+## Prompt Engineering Strategy

-The system prompt enforces:

-* Explicit operational policies
-* Hard numeric demand multipliers
-* Mandatory refusal conditions
-* Tool-only output (no free-form text)

-Gemini is not allowed to respond conversationally.
-All outputs must be generated through a defined function call.
+The system prompt strictly enforces explicit operational policies, hard numeric demand multipliers, mandatory refusal conditions, and tool-only outputs.
+The Gemini model is not allowed to respond conversationally; all outputs must be produced through a predefined function call.

+---

-### Function Calling
+## Function Calling

-The agent must call the following tool to complete execution:
+To complete execution, the agent must call:

 ```
 submit_procurement_plan(...)
 ```

-The schema enforces:

-* SUCCESS or REFUSED status
-* Item-level policies and risk tags
-* Cost calculations
-* Human-readable reasoning
+The schema enforces SUCCESS or REFUSED status, item-level applied policies, risk tagging, cost calculation, and human-readable reasoning.
 If the function is not called, execution is treated as a failure.

 ---